smartdevicelink/sdl_evolution/proposals/NNNN-locale-support.md

 ## Proposed solution

-The proposed solution is to fully remove the `Language` enum.
+The proposed solution is to deprecate the `Language` enum.
 Instead the locale structure provided by the native phone SDKs should be used that follows locale names defined by the unicode CLDR.
 Using unicode would allow SDL adopters to be more flexible but still follow a standard to agree to language codes.

-Unicode locale allows the head unit to provide the script name which can help the app to

 ### Mobile and HMI API